slsa-framework/slsa/docs/spec/draft/source-requirements.md

 E.g. GitHub-based workflows may need different evidence than Gerrit-based workflows, which would both likely be different from workflows that operate over Subversion repositories.

-These differences also mean that depending on configuration the issuers of provenance attestations may vary from implementation to implementation, often because entities with the knowledge to issue them may vary.
+These differences also mean that depending on the configuration the issuers of provenance attestations may vary from implementation to implementation, often because entities with the knowledge to issue them may vary.
 The authority that issues [summary-attestations](#summary-attestation) MUST understand which entity should issue each provenance attestation type and ensure the full attestations come from the appropriate issuer.

 'Source provenance attestations' is a generic term used to refer to any type of attestation that provides evidence the process used to create a revision.

 Example source provenance attestations: